avabrooks/avarepository/techtalks.md

      * **Stacks**
           * Keeps track of last item inserted into Push entry and Pop extraction
           * Similar real world example to a 'stack of plates'
+  * Generic T: able to put a generic T to use any data type

 ## [Week 0](https://replit.com/@avabrooks/Tri-3-TT0#README.md): Data Structures
  * Plans: